RAGE-toolkit/ONT_file_sync/README.md

   -t 30 \
   -x cuda:all
 ```
-#
+# file_sync.py
-performs rsync on minion raw data directory for the continous file transfer.
+performs rsync on the local and remote system.
 ## Setup
 When dealing with such continuous file transfer its better to have the public key from your local machine to be saved on the destination system (remote system).
 You can set up the password free rsync using the following steps.
 Generating ssh key